LiPinghai/lipinghai.github.io.en/_posts/reading-note/2019-03-06-you-dont-know-js-1.md

 ---
 layout: post
-title: 《你不知道的JS》上卷读书笔记
+title: "Notes on 'You Don't Know JS (Up & Going)'"
 categories: [tech]
 tags: [reading-note]
-excerpt: 《你不知道的JS》上卷读书笔记。Kyle Simpson的这部*you don't know JavaScript*实属不可多得的好书，深入浅出地解释了语言本身的诸多令人费解复杂概念的内部实现，读罢如醍醐灌顶豁然开朗，重建了对JS的整体视野，建议有一年以上经验的前端工程师都读读。
+excerpt: "Notes on 'You Don't Know JS (Up & Going)'.
+Kyle Simpson's book is a must-read for frontend developers with over a year of experience.
+It provides a deep understanding of JavaScript's complex concepts, offering clarity and a renewed perspective on the language."
 ---

-# 《你不知道的JS》上卷读书笔记
+# Notes on 'You Don't Know JS (Up & Going)'

-> Kyle Simpson的这部*you don't know JavaScript*实属不可多得的好书，深入浅出地解释了语言本身的诸多令人费解复杂概念的内部实现，读罢如醍醐灌顶豁然开朗，重建了对JS的整体视野，建议有一年以上经验的前端工程师都读读。
+> Kyle Simpson's book *You Don't Know JavaScript* is an invaluable resource, offering clear and in-depth explanations of many of JavaScript's complex and confusing concepts.
+After reading, you'll have a much clearer understanding of the language and a rebuilt perspective on JS.
+It's highly recommended for frontend developers with over a year of experience.

-## 作用域
+## Scope

-### js是一门编译语言
+### JavaScript is a Compiled Language
-- 分词/词法分析（tokenizing/lexing）
+- Tokenizing/Lexing
-- 解析/语法分析（parsing），生成ast
+- Parsing: generates the Abstract Syntax Tree (AST)
-- 可执行代码生成
+- Code generation

-### 声明和赋值
+### Declarations and Assignments
-- 变量的赋值操作
+- Variable assignment operation
-    1. LHS,声明变量
+    1. LHS: Declare the variable
-    2. 赋值
+    2. Assignment
-- LHS: 查找操作目标，如*var b = a*中的b，非严格模式下不成功则创建该变量，严格模式下ReferenceError
+- LHS: Finds the target for the operation, such as `b` in `var b = a`.
+In non-strict mode, if the variable is not found, it will be created.
+In strict mode, it will throw a ReferenceError.
-- RHS: 查找目标的值，如*var b = a*中的a, 不成功ReferenceError
+- RHS: Finds the value of the target, such as `a` in `var b = a`.
+If the target is not found, it will throw a ReferenceError.

-### 词法作用域
+### Lexical Scope
-- js采用*词法作用域*（区别于*bash脚本等动态作用域*）
+- JavaScript uses *lexical scope* (as opposed to *dynamic scope* like bash scripts)
-- eval with欺骗词法，导致解析时无法优化，性能下降
+- `eval` and `with` can manipulate lexical scope, making optimizations difficult and leading to performance issues.
-- 作用域嵌套
+- Scope nesting:
-    - 全局作用域
+    - Global scope
-    - 函数作用域
+    - Function scope
-        - 匿名与具名（匿名难以调试，难以自调用，可读性差）
+        - Anonymous vs. Named (Anonymous functions are harder to debug, can't be self-invoked, and have lower readability)
-        - 立即执行函数表达式（IIFE, Immediately Invoked Function Expression）
+        - Immediately Invoked Function Expression (IIFE)
-    - 块作用域
+    - Block scope
-        - try catch也是块级作用域（babel转译到es3/5）
+        - `try...catch` is also block scope (babel transpiles to ES3/5)

-### 变量提升
+### Hoisting
- - 因为在编译阶段先声明，运行阶段再赋值，所以出现变量提升。
+- Declarations are made during the compilation phase, and assignments occur during the execution phase, leading to variable hoisting.
- - 函数提升比变量提升优先
+- Function declarations are hoisted before variable declarations.
- - 多个相同var声明或函数声明，前面的会被忽略
+- Multiple `var` declarations or function declarations with the same name will ignore the previous ones.

-### 作用域闭包
+### Closures
-- 闭包即内部函数在所在的*词法作用域*之外被调用
+- A closure is when an inner function is called outside of its *lexical scope*.
-- 常见闭包使用
+- Common uses of closures:
-    - setTimeout,setInterval
+    - `setTimeout`, `setInterval`
-    - 事件监听
+    - Event listeners
-    - ajax
+    - Ajax
-    - postMessage
+    - `postMessage`
-    - web worker
+    - Web workers
-    - 其他异步或同步方法中用到回调函数的情况
+    - Any asynchronous or synchronous methods that use callback functions

-## this
+## `this`

-### 对this的错误认识
+### Misconceptions about `this`
-- this指向自身
+- `this` refers to itself
-- this指向函数作用域
+- `this` refers to the function's scope

-### this是什么
+### What is `this`?
-- this即函数的调用者（优先级升序排列）
+- `this` refers to the caller of the function (in ascending order of priority):
-    - 默认绑定（到全局）
+    - Default binding (to the global object)
-    - 隐式绑定（函数父级）
+    - Implicit binding (to the parent object)
-    - 显式绑定（call，apply，forEach等内置函数）
+    - Explicit binding (`call`, `apply`, `forEach`, etc.)
-    - new调用绑定
+    - `new` binding:
-        - 创建一个全新对象
+        - Creates a new object
-        - 新对象执行原型链接
+        - Links the new object to the prototype
-        - 新对象绑定到函数调用的*this*
+        - Binds the new object to `this` in the function call
-        - 如果函数没有其他返回，则返回此新对象
+        - If the function doesn't return anything else, it returns the new object
-- call函数假如传入了原始值（数字字符串布尔），会转换成对象形式（即new Number(...)）
+- If `call` is passed a primitive value (number, string, boolean), it will be converted to its object form (e.g., `new Number(...)`).

-## 对象
+## Objects

-### 内置对象
+### Built-in Objects
 - String
 - Number
 - Boolean